cptwonton/notes/maven.md

 `mvn dependency:resolve` to list all the dependencies and their transitive dependencies `mvn dependency:tree` will draw out a visual tree showing the same info as above

+`mvn install -X` -X is the mvn debug flag, shows you everything that is going on in the background